alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/capsule.md

 ### Create a SmartAccountSigner

-Next, setup the Capsule SDK and create a `SmartAccountSigner`
+Next, setup the Capsule SDK and create an authenticated `CapsuleSigner` using the `aa-signers` package:

 <<< @/snippets/capsule.ts